Tyratox/vendure-product-recommendations/README.md

 # Installation

-1. Install `vendure-product-recommendations` by using `npm` or `yarn`: `yarn add vendure-product-recommendations`
+Step 1): Install `vendure-product-recommendations` by using `npm` or `yarn`:

+`yarn add vendure-product-recommendations`

-2. Import the vendure plugin from `vendure-product-recommendations/plugin` and add it the `plugins` section inside `vendure-config.ts` import { ProductRecommendationPlugin } from "vendure-product-recommendations/plugin";
+Step 2): Import the vendure plugin from `vendure-product-recommendations/plugin` and add it the `plugins` section in

+`vendure-config.ts`:

+	import { ProductRecommendationPlugin } from "vendure-product-recommendations/plugin";
 	...
 	export const config: VendureConfig = {
 	    ...